-The Children of the Forest, sometimes referred to simply as the "children" are a mysterious non-human race that originally inhabited Westeros continent, long before the arrival of the First Men during the Dawn Age, more than 12,000 years ago.
+The children of the forest, sometimes referred to simply as the "children" are a mysterious non-human race that originally inhabited the continent of Westeros long before the arrival of the First Men during the Dawn Age more than 12,000 years ago.
 The giants call them woh dak nag gram ('little squirrel people').
 They call themselves in the True Tongue those who sing the song of the earth.

 The children were smaller than men with nut-brown skin, dappled like a deer's with paler spots.
 They had large ears that could hear things that no man could hear.

 They usually had large eyes, great golden cat's eyes, that could see down passages where a boy's eyes saw only blackness.
 They have vertical, slit-like pupils; this trait is responsible for improved night vision and typically associated with a nocturnal lifestyle in such creatures as cats (the children's eyes are described in A Dance With Dragons as resembling cats' eyes) and many species of snakes, including nearly all vipers (despite Doran Martell's reference to his brother Oberyn's "viper eyes," however, the Red Viper is never described as sharing this feature with the children of the forest).
 A few had green or red eyes; these had the gift of greensight and were known as greenseers.